 Michael reduced much of the Panhandle town of Mexico Beach to splinters and destroyed parts of other nearby communities.
+We saw the destruction firsthand while reporting here for the American Climate project.
 It killed 16 people across the Southeast and is considered responsible for 43 other deaths in Florida, including from storm clean-up accidents and health issues worsened by the hurricane, according to the National Oceanic and Atmospheric Administration (NOAA).
 It inflicted about $25 billion of damage to the region, including about $5 billion alone at Tyndall Air Force Base near Panama City.

 More than other weather disasters, hurricanes seem to prompt people to ask: Was climate change to blame?

 That, climate scientists say, is the wrong question.
 People should instead be asking, How much worse did climate change make it? says Texas Tech climate scientist Katherine Hayhoe.

 Many factors give rise to a hurricane, feed its wind strength and rainfall, and determine the track it ultimately follows.
 But all this is occurring in a global climate that has been heated up by human-caused greenhouse gas emissions.

 Scientists, so far, can't tease out exactly how much of a given hurricane's size or impact is because of climate change.
 What they do know is this: Hurricanes draw their energy from the oceans, and the oceans are now warmer than they've been in 125,000 years because they've absorbed 90 percent of the excess heat trapped in the atmosphere by increased greenhouse gas emissions.
 The warmer oceans provide more energy to amp up hurricanes by intensifying wind and rainfall—like a steroid enhancing the performance of an athlete.